ericspod/VPHSummerSchool2019/README.md

 ## Installing Python Locally

-We need to install Python 3.7, Numpy, PyTorch, Jupyter, and Matplotlib.
+If you want to run locally we need to install Python 3.7, Numpy, PyTorch, Jupyter, and Matplotlib.
 These can be installed separately through the standard distributions from the sites for each package, or using a managed package system like Anaconda/Miniconda.

+The fastest way is with Miniconda:

+1. Go to https://docs.conda.io/en/latest/miniconda.html and download the Python 3.7 64bit installer for your OS.
+2. Install Miniconda using the default options given
+3. In the Start Menu, go to "Anaconda3" -> "Anaconda Prompt"
+4. Type `conda install numpy jupyter pytorch matplotlib` to install the components needed.
+5. To start Jupyter, from this console type `jupyter notebook`

-The best way is with Anaconda.
+The best but slow way is with Anaconda.

-1. Go to https://www.anaconda.com/distribution and download the Python 3.7 graphical installed for your OS.
+1. Go to https://www.anaconda.com/distribution and download the Python 3.7 graphical installer for your OS.
 2. Install Anaconda, following instructions here: https://docs.anaconda.com/anaconda/install/
 3. Start the Anaconda Navigator program
 4. Navigate to "Environments" and click on "base (root)"